-Written sets for submission: Three times during the term, I will send out a homework set to be written up and submitted in the class.
+Written sets for submission: During the term, I will send out homework sets to be written up and submitted in the class.
 These sets will include problem solving, critical thinking and applications exercises.
 Write your homework out in full detail, as modeled in the textbook and in class.
 There will be a strong emphasis on how the solutions are written up in this class.
 A subset of these exercises will be graded for correctness and all of it will be graded for completeness.